nopivnick/itp.nopivnick.com/_posts/2018-09-18-spaldeen-switch.md

 ![image-title-here](/assets/images/IMG_3450.jpg)

-Note: I've found it helpful to put a 'dog leg' (a.k.a an offset bend) in the cathode leg of an LED.
-Doing so helps 1.) easily identify the cathode and 2.) bottom out both legs of the LED bottom evenly in a breadboard.
+Note: I've found it helpful to put a 'dog leg' (a.k.a an offset bend) in the anode leg of an LED.
+Doing so helps 1.) easily identify the anode and 2.) both legs of the LED bottom out evenly in a breadboard.

 ![image-title-here](/assets/images/IMG_3447.jpg)